US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 At Zbao Logistics, our team specializes in compliant China-to-USA freight with a focus on helping Amazon FBA sellers and B2B importers navigate exactly these challenges:

-- Pre-shipment document audit: full review of your Commercial Invoice, Packing List, HTS codes, and bond status before cargo departs China, specifically targeting 5H hold risk factors
+- Pre-shipment document audit: full review of your Commercial Invoice, Packing List, HTS codes, and bond status before cargo departs China

-- IOR structure consultation: guidance on establishing a compliant U.S. entity or qualifying U.S. affiliate arrangement that meets both current CBP standards and SAFE Act direction
+- IOR structure consultation: guidance on establishing a compliant U.S. entity or qualifying affiliate arrangement

-- U.S. overseas warehouse and FBA prep: bulk import to a compliant U.S. facility with domestic replenishment to Amazon, bypassing small-parcel direct-ship risks entirely
+- U.S. overseas warehouse and FBA prep: bulk import to a compliant U.S. facility with domestic replenishment to Amazon

 The importers who thrive in 2026 will be those who treat customs compliance not as a line item to minimize, but as a strategic capability to build.
 Zbao Logistics is here to help you build it.